dennyzhang/challenges-kubernetes/README.md

 - Objective: Improve service availability by choosing service type wisely.
 - Requirements:
 ```
 1. Deploy 3 nodes k8s.
-One controller, others as worker
+One controller, others as workers
 2. Create a nginx service with 6 instances.
    They should be balanced across worker nodes.
 3. Make sure nginx requests will be balanced across 6 instances.